nologic/blog/_posts/2017-05-09-tm06-vulnerabilities.md

 In the course of reverse engineering the HooToo TM-06 Travel router, there were two interesting vulnerabilities discovered.
 Both are in the IOOS (vshttpd) web service.
 This is not shocking because the web service appears to be a custom implementation specific to the device.
 That's not to say the developers weren't good, rather it is that custom code tends to be the one that receives the least scrutiny.
 One vulnerability is a stack overflow.
 Another, a heap overflow.
 In this article we'll see how to fully exploit the heap buffer overflow vulnerability.

 # TL;DR
 There is partial ASLR implemented on the device: The dynamic libraries and the stack move around.
+So far as I could tell, there were no other significant protections.
+Both the heap and the stack are writable and executable.

 We found two buffer overflows.
 One is stack based (sprintf), which allows us to overwrite the return address on the executable stack.
 We were not able to exploit that vulnerability because it requires on information leak.
 However, it comes with a great attack vector via an XSRF.
-The other vulnerability is a heap overflow (strcpy) where we are able to overwrite a function pointer on the heap and leverage the fact that the heap is predictable and does not move around to build a full exploit with arbitrary binary code execution.
-We also make proposals on how to fix these vulnerabilities.
+The other vulnerability is a heap overflow (strcpy) where we are able to overwrite a function pointer on the heap.
+We then leverage the fact that the heap is predictable and does not move around to build a full exploit with arbitrary binary code execution.
+Finally, We make proposals on how to fix these vulnerabilities.

 # Stack overflow
 The HooToo HT-TM06 webserver suffers from a potentially exploitable stack overflow.
 We say potentially because the memory corruption mitigations, as enforced by the OS, prevent full exploitation.
 However, given that, historically, claims of non-exploitability have had the tendency of being wrong, I prefer to make it a soft claim.
 The webserver executes as a privileged process on the router, so an attacker could again privileged code execution via this vulnerability.
 In addition to running as a `root` user on the device the process listens to both internal and external interfaces.